Days

 ☕ Bookstore & Café Stop: Unwind at a contemporary bookshop café to browse and buy architecture books.

-🚲 Old Dhaka Rickshaw Ride: Glide through narrow lanes on a traditional rickshaw, experiencing the rhythm of life.
+🚲 Dhaka Rickshaw Ride: Glide through narrow lanes on a traditional rickshaw, experiencing the rhythm of life.

 1. 08:00 – Pick-Up & Drive to Lal Masjid — Modern Spirituality